sameh00alsharawy/CILv2-weather-testing/README.md

 * **Characterize:** Determine the effect of each environmental factor on the driving response and mathematically isolate how these factors interact with one another.
 * **Predict:** Forecast the vehicle's responses and failure thresholds for given levels of visual degradation.
-* **Optimize & Design:** Identify key parameters and compare system alternatives. *(Note: While full architectural optimization and design fall outside the scope of this specific software-level analysis, a core aim of this project is to generate actionable engineering recommendations based on the statistical and XAI findings.)*
+* **Optimize & Design:** Identify key parameters and compare system alternatives. *(Note: While  architectural optimization and design fall outside the scope of this specific analysis, an aim of this project is to generate engineering recommendations based on the statistical and XAI analysis.)*

 ### Environmental Isolation & Constraints
 To strictly isolate the impact of weather conditions, the simulation environment was completely cleared of dynamic traffic (other vehicles and pedestrians), and all traffic lights were permanently frozen to green.
-This ensures that any observed driving failures are purely the result of environmental visual degradation, not unpredictable traffic interactions.
+This ensures that any observed driving failures are purely the result of environmental and weather conditions, not unpredictable traffic interactions.

-Furthermore, due to the computationally intensive nature of rendering high-fidelity Unreal Engine weather physics while simultaneously running the neural network inference, we were strictly constrained in the total number of possible simulation runs.
+Furthermore, due to the computationally intensive nature of rendering high-fidelity Unreal Engine weather physics while simultaneously running the neural network inference, I were  constrained in the total number of possible simulation runs.
 To maximize statistical validity within these compute and time constraints, we relied on Key Performance Indicators (KPIs).

 ## Scenario Definition